mediar-ai/screenpipe/CONTRIBUTING.md

 ### Principles

-- **User fanatic: focus on building what people want and making users happy.**
+- **User fanatic: focus on building what people want and bring maximum value.**
 - Concurrency: channels > mutexes/locks
-- Simplicity: avoid premature optimization. less is more. optimise for less code, less files, less dependencies, less complexity.
+- Simplicity: avoid premature optimization. write code that is easy for humans to read, fast for machines to execute. less is more. optimise for less code, less files, less dependencies, less complexity.
+- Production: we're building real products, not python toy that grow to 150k stars and die prematurely and never leave localhost, thank you.
 - Focus: avoid feature creep. focus on the core functionality and build upon it. focus on the user and their needs.
 - Use numbers: if you can't measure it, you can't improve it.
 - Avoid OOP: prefer functional programming.
+- Positive-sum: we're all going to win, it is a multiplayer, positive sum game. (that escalated quickly)

 ### Issue and Pull Request Labels